 Today, plus size women are finally able to find plenty of clothes to show off their unique sense of style.
-Companies have come to realise that plus size women are a profitable market.
+Companies have come to realize that plus size women are a profitable market.
 However, while there may be more clothing available, clothing manufacturers still have a long way to go to improve the style of their plus size fashion.

 Keep sizes consistent